MRI-Guided Focused Ultrasound

 This non-invasive technology for treating essential tremor uses detailed brain imaging and heat-generating sonic waves from ultrasound technology to pinpoint and kill brain cells associated with the tremor.

-The University of Maryland Medical Center is among the first institution to offer MRI-guided focused ultrasound (FUS).
+The University of Maryland Medical Center is among the first institution to offer MRI-guided focused ultrasound (FUS) to patients.

 For more information about focused ultrasound and clinical trials, please contact Charlene Aldrich, RN, MSN, neurosurgery clinical research manager, at 410-328-5332.